marijnh/Eloquent-JavaScript/04_data.md

 // → undefined
 ```

 The expression `a?.b` means the same as `a.b` when `a` isn't null or undefined.
-When it is, it evaluates to undefined.
+When it is, it evaluates to `undefined`.
 This can be convenient when, as in the example, you aren't sure that a given property exists or when a variable might hold an undefined value.

 A similar notation can be used with square bracket access, and even with function calls, by putting `?.` in front of the parentheses or brackets: